-It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-Emmaus Catholic Academy Trust takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+It is in everyone's interest that concerns, and complaints are resolved at the earliest possible stage.
+Many issues can be resolved informally, without the need to use the formal stages of the complaint's procedure.
+Emmaus Catholic Academy Trust and schools take concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.

-In these cases, Fiona Wright, will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, Fiona Wright will refer you to another staff member.
+In these cases, contact the Headteacher of our schools and they will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Emmaus Catholic Academy Trust will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, Emmaus Catholic Academy Trust schools will attempt to resolve the issue internally, through the stages outlined within this complaint's procedure.